ryanthackston/Crypto-Trading-Bot-Project/README.md

-## Bitcoin Trading Project from Fall 2022
+## Bitcoin Trading Bot using ResNet with Squeeze Excitation Project from Fall 2022

 Using Bitcoin Price Data from Bitfinex Exchange